Genealogy & Local History

 Readers Into Paranormal (RIP-pers) Book Group

 Meets first Tuesday of each month from 6:00-7:00.
 We discuss a different title each month.
-We will meet on Tuesday, March 3, 2020, to discuss Walk the Wild With Me by Rachel Atwood.
+We will meet on Tuesday, April 7, 2020, to discuss The Unlikely Escape of Uriah Heep by H. G. Parry.
 Those interested in joining the book discussion group may call the Library at 582-3312.

 Story and Craft Time